What Is Resveratrol?

 - LDL modification: Prevents LDL oxidation through antioxidant mechanisms

-- Telomere length: Some evidence suggests resveratrol + NMN synergy improves telomerase activity
+- Telomere length: Some preliminary evidence suggests resveratrol + NMN may affect telomerase activity; not established in humans

-- Cellular senescence: Reduces SASP (senescence-associated secretory phenotype) through NF-κB inhibition
+- Cellular senescence: May reduce SASP (senescence-associated secretory phenotype) through NF-κB inhibition

 - Autophagy: Activates cellular cleanup mechanisms through SIRT1 and mTOR inhibition